 Review your statements to get this information.
 Look at your credit card statements or bank statements.
 You need to capture all expenses.
 There are some tools that will help you with this budgeting process, whether commercial software like Turbotax or even budgeting apps on your smartphone.

 These lists will help you organize everything on paper as well as in your mind so you can understand where your money is going.
 This is a key in who to determine how to save and how to get help doing this.
 It will help you understand if/where to cut back.
 Also, learn how to set spending priorities.

 Also, keep all of the monthly records of your bills in one place.
 Get a bill organizer, folder, or bag to store your paid, written bills.
+Or, as noted, use software or an app on your phone or computer.
 This is another great way to keep the history of what you are spending.
 Organize them according to date, and keep the organizer or folder in a very prominent place, but where no one will move it.